38 Geary

 38 Geary is a bus line operated by the San Francisco Municipal Railway (Muni).
 Together with the limited service routes that share the number, the 38R Geary Rapid, 38AX Geary 'A' Express, and 38BX Geary 'B' Express, the Geary Boulevard corridor makes up Muni's busiest thoroughfare.

 Route description

-The route operates between the Transbay Transit Center and the Richmond District almost exclusively via Geary Boulevard.
+The route operates between the Salesforce Transit Center and the Richmond District almost exclusively via Geary Boulevard.
 Much of the route features side-running bus lanes to speed travel times.
 The route operates 24 hours with less frequent Owl service overnight as part of the All Nighter network.

 38R Geary Rapid

 The 38R Geary Rapid skips several stops along the route east of 33rd Avenue in order to provide a faster service through the corridor.
 The line has previously been known as the 38 Limited.
 Ridership just on this line was 29,500 daily boardings in 2019 — higher than the local line.